Most Asian Markets Track Wall St Loss; Hong Kong Extends Gains - UrduPoint

 That has led investors to scale back their expectations for how many interest rate cuts the Fed will make this year.

+The Chinese firm piled on more than one percent, while JD.com was up 0.9 percent.

-Sydney and Singapore also edged up but the rest of the region struggled.
+However, while Singapore also edged up the rest of the region struggled.

-Shanghai, Seoul, Mumbai, Taipei, Manila, Jakarta, Bangkok and Wellington were all in the red.
+Shanghai, Sydney, Seoul, Taipei, Manila, Jakarta and Wellington were all in the red.

 The euro got a lift from news that Merz's CDU/CSU alliance won more than 28 percent, according to projections, crushing the Social Democrats (SPD) of outgoing Chancellor Olaf Scholz, which came third.

-The far-right Alternative for Germany (AfD) came second, almost doubling its score to more than 20 percent.
+The far-right Alternative for Germany (AfD) came second, almost doubling its score to over 20 percent.

 Merz said he wanted to quickly form a government, warning that as Trump is driving rapid and disruptive changes, "the world isn't waiting for us".